tanhuy998/context-js/README.md

 #### Note

 The whole package does not use Decorator internally.
-We just need to transpile the file that apply decorator.
+The file which use decorator syntax must be before execution or register with @Babel.

 ```js
 require('@babel/register')({